franciscop/vector-graph/readme.md

 # Vector Graph

-> ⚠️ WORK IN PROGRESS!
-This library is experimental right now, see [the version on npm](https://www.npmjs.com/vector-graph) and [follow me for updates](https://twitter.com/fpresencia).
+> ⚠️ This library is unstable and being built right now, it'll be released [version 1.0.0 in npm](https://www.npmjs.com/vector-graph).
+[Follow me for updates!](https://twitter.com/fpresencia).

 Generate high-quality geometry and vector graphs with HTML: